-CHARLOTTE, N.C. — Charlotte transit leaders are expected to hear from taxpayers about the Red Line commuter rail that would connect Uptown to Lake Norman.
+CHARLOTTE, N.C. — Charlotte transit leaders heard from taxpayers about the Red Line commuter rail that would connect Uptown to Lake Norman.

 The Charlotte Area Transit System (CATS) has held several public meetings since Sept.
 30 to present the updated design and answer questions from residents.
-The final two meetings are set for Tuesday and Thursday, Oct.
+Another meeting was held on Tuesday to discuss this issue.
+The final meeting happened Thursday, Oct.
 10, in Huntersville.
-Both meetings will be streamed on the CATS YouTube channel for those who can't attend.
+The meeting was streamed on the CATS YouTube channel for those who could not attend.

 Charlotte city leaders approved the purchase of the tracks from Norfolk Southern at the beginning of September.
 They also approved a 1-cent sales tax that's necessary to fund the project.
 The proposed tax increase still requires approval from the North Carolina General Assembly and would end up on the November 2025 ballot if approved.